yasirjilani/MyEssay/README.md

 When i saw that there is rise in demand of AI i made descion to pursue programming.
 I am staring PIAIC.
 This is big challenge for me becuase i want to prove myself.
 I want to learn generative AI from PIAIC.
+PIAIC will help me build a successful future.